 Home

 First of all a disclaimer.
 This website promotes open science and research and should be regarded as one who does.
 Here, some current projects are described and thoughts on other subjects are shared.
-It is important to distinguish between scientific publications and other interesting matters.
+It is important to distinguish between scientific peer-reviewed publications and other interesting matters.
+Most material you will find here will have direct links to supporting documentation.
+However, some simply have a statement that it is based on a document (Because it is most likely not ready to be published yet).

-Therefore posts are not supposed to be used as verifiable references.
-However, the references mentioned in the posts and links point to published studies and reports.
-When referring to this site, or any post herein, remember to be transparent that it is a website (that might change the contents without prior notice) but that any references within posts are verifiable and published.
+However, posts are therefore not supposed to be used as verifiable references.
+But, the references mentioned in the posts and links point to published studies and reports.
+When referring to this site, or any post herein, remember to be transparent that it is a website (that might change the contents without prior notice) and that any references within posts are verifiable and published.

 Research in Toxicology

-As a researcher in toxicology, you must focus on understanding the harmful effects of chemicals, nanoparticles, substances, or other environmental factors on human health and ecosystems.
+As a researcher in toxicology, the main focus is on understanding the harmful effects of chemicals, nanoparticles, substances, or other environmental factors on human health and ecosystems.
 The work involves everything from designing and conducting studies to gathering reliable data on exposure risks, mechanisms of toxicity, and long-term effects.

 In evidence-based toxicology, the researcher takes the studies one step further, synthesises evidence from scientific literature, uses advanced analytical techniques, and applies statistical models, a researcher aims to identify the safe exposure limits, inform regulatory policies, and contribute to public health guidelines.
 The work bridges toxicology, environmental science, and medicine to ensure that the scientific evidence, above all else, drives decisions on chemical safety and risk management.